NOAA-CSL/MELODIES-MONET/docs/develop/developers_guide.rst

 Description of Branches
 -----------------------

-There are several permanent repository branches for specific development tracks.
+There are several primary repository branches for specific development tracks.

 main
 ____
+This is the stable release branch.
+It is updated from develop and tagged prior to each release.
+The melodies-monet conda package is created from main.

 develop
 _______
+This is the parent development branch in which to consolidate the various development tracks.

 develop_plots
 _____________